-- The Employee Information System (EIS) is an application that compiles information from the Police Bureau and other data sources to enable a comprehensive review of a sworn member’s work performance.
+1. The EIS is an application that compiles information from the Police Bureau and other data sources to enable a comprehensive review of a sworn member’s work performance.
 The use of EIS benefits the Bureau and sworn members alike by facilitating professional growth through a feedback process that reinforces the Bureau’s management and accountability systems, standards, and expectations.

-- EIS and the information developed therein shall not form the basis disciplinary action but may be used for non- disciplinary notice purposes, such as development of work performance plans and letters of expectation.
+3. EIS and the information developed therein shall not form the basis for disciplinary action but may be used for non-disciplinary notice purposes, such as development of work performance plans and letters of expectation.
 The reports from EIS may not be used by the City for disciplinary, transfer or promotion decisions.
-However, if the underlying data that appears in EIS is maintained separately by the City and is simply reflected in EIS, nothing in this directive prevents the city from making appropriate use of the underlying data in disciplinary, transfer, or promotion decisions.
+However, if the underlying data that appears in EIS is maintained separately by the City and is simply reflected in EIS, nothing in this directive prevents the City from making appropriate use of the underlying data in disciplinary, transfer, or promotion decisions.

-- The Alert Management System and Performance Discussion Tracker shall be treated as confidential material.
+4. The AMS and PDT shall be treated as confidential material.

 1.1.
-The PDT allows supervisors to record discussions about a sworn member’s performance and behavior.
-Every entry to a sworn member’s PDT should be preceded by a discussion with the sworn member.
+The PDT allows supervisors to record discussions about a member’s performance and behavior.
+Every entry to a member’s PDT should be preceded by a discussion with the member.

 1.3.
-Supervisors who counsel a member or engage in other non-disciplinary corrective action, whether during normal operations; during an after action review in accordance with Directive 940.00, After Action Reports; or as part of another formal process such as a Service Improvement Opportunity, shall make an entry about the event and the corrective action undertaken in the sworn member’s PDT.
+Supervisors who counsel a member or engage in other non-disciplinary corrective action, whether during normal operations; during an after action review in accordance with Directives 905.00, Non-Force After Action Reporting and 1010.00, Use of Force; or as part of another formal process such as a Supervisory Investigation, shall make an entry about the event and the corrective action undertaken in the member’s PDT.

 1.4.
 At minimum, any entry made under Section 1.2 or 1.3 shall contain a brief synopsis of the incident, any relevant reference number (case number, CAD number, etc.), and an indication of how additional information may be obtained (e.g., contact the supervisor, review an after action, etc.).

 1.7.
-Sworn members may submit a response to PDT entries by writing a memorandum through their chain of command, to their RU Manager, and sending an electronic copy of the memorandum to the EIS Administrator.
+Members may submit a response to PDT entries by writing a memorandum through their chain of command, to their RU Manager, and sending an electronic copy of the memorandum to the EIS Administrator.

 1.7.1.
 Upon receipt, the RU Manager will forward a copy of the memorandum to the EIS Administrator, retaining the original in their file.